Take a hike – for the health of it!

 It’s an activity that engages all the senses as we breathe in the fresh air, listen to the songbirds chirp and tweet, watch the squirrels scamper through the woods, smell the earthy fragrance of pines and cedars, and marvel at the scenic views.

 Hiking can be enjoyed on your own or with family and friends year-round (provided the weather co-operates and you have the right gear).
-It’s also the perfect break from the stresses and strains of everyday living, especially as the third wave of the COVID-19 pandemic persists in some parts of Canada.
+It’s also the perfect break from the stresses and strains of everyday living.

 There’s a growing body of scientific evidence to suggest hiking is a truly unique experience, delivering benefits beyond what you would gain from typical exercise.
 Not only does it oxygenate your heart, it helps keep your mind sharper, your body calmer, your creativity more alive and your relationships happier.